Assessment in Action: Academic Libraries and Student Success

 • A searchable online collection of individual AiA team project reports, poster abstracts and images.

-• report synthesizing third year projects, the executive summary to share broadly with campus stakeholders (April 2017).
+• A report synthesizing third year projects, the executive summary to share broadly with campus stakeholders (April 2017).

-• report synthesizing second year projects, the executive summary to share broadly with campus stakeholders (April 2016).
+• A report synthesizing second year projects, the executive summary to share broadly with campus stakeholders (April 2016).

 • The recording / presentation slides from an online open forum to report on the assessment work of the 120+ institutions to date (May 2016).